b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 &nbsp;

 I'll acknowledge that I'm "preaching" with air quotes from a book that I don't believe in, but that's part of why I feel it's important.
 People *believe this*&mdash;perhaps presented in a less harsh manner, but much of Christianity accepts that Jesus' atonement is sufficient for you, for me, for anyone's sins.
 In comes Mormonism, wagging their finger to assert "nu-uh!
-Jesus appeared [[first-vision|in 1820 or maybe 1832]], and said you have to earn it&mdash;you gotta *qualify* for forgiveness!"
+Jesus appeared [[First Vision#1832|in 1820 or maybe 1832]], and said you have to earn it&mdash;you gotta *qualify* for forgiveness!"

 And then they complain when mainstream Christianity tries to distance itself from the weird Utah people.

 ![[thonk.png]]{: .center .size40}

+&nbsp;

+## Reading Material
+Now that we've established that you need to [work out your own salvation with fear and trembling](https://www.churchofjesuschrist.org/study/scriptures/nt/philip/2?lang=eng&id=p12#p12), we can identify some exceptions to this rule:

+In some accounts of Joseph Smith's [[First Vision#Accounts|first vision]], the pretense of his prayer was having sins forgiven... and he gets forgiven after just asking.

+In the [[Book of Mormon]] we can find [[After all we can do|numerous examples]] of people being saved after simply praying and asking for forgiveness.
+Even though this page demonstrates pretty clearly that being "saved" requires a non-trivial amount of effort of your part.